aleshaleksey/fansys23/01-quick-start.md

 A character's HP is equal to: **[Level + [Con] + [Cha]]**.

-Thus for a level one character with +3 [Con] and +1 [Cha], the HP total is 5.
-This is not a lot.
 If at the end of the calculation you start off with 0 HP, then your HP total is set to 1.

+Liira, an apprentice aquamancer (level one) with +2 [Con] and +3 [Cha], has a HP total of 6.
+This is not a lot and she needs to be careful if she gets in a serious fight.

 Luckily a character also has mana (or mental) points (MP) and stamina points (SP).
 When a character is hit with a mundane ("natural") attack, the damage is first subtracted from SP, and only if it is massive damage, or if the character runs out of SP, does the damage actually affect HP.
-This works in the same way of MP and supernatural attacks.
+This works in the same way for MP and supernatural attacks.
 SP and MP are different from HP in three ways.

 1. You do not die if you run out of SP or MP.
 You do lose the ability to use your more powerful abilities though.
 2. You regain SP and MP a lot faster than HP, and taking damage to SP/MP represents using your combat/magical prowess to shrug off damage at the expense of expending your energy.